 Positive and Negative Selection

 Once the T-cells have learned to recognize specific pathogens, they travel to the medulla to undergo “negative selection.”
-In the medulla, the mature T-cells introduced to the body’s antigens.
-Since T-cells that would react with the body’s antigens could attack a person’s cells, they eliminated.
-T-cells negatively selected for autoimmunity, and these self-attacking cells either die or turn into regulatory cells.
+The mature T-cells are introduced to the body’s antigens in the medulla.
+Since T-cells reacting with the body’s antigens could attack a person’s cells, they are eliminated.
+T-cells are negatively selected for autoimmunity, and these self-attacking cells either die or become regulatory cells.

 Not all T-cells make it through this selection process, and only around 2% eventually make it through positive and negative selection.